avineshwar/secretgrind/README.md

 For example, you might see stack variables not tainted when you use these APIs, and not tainted when you do not - the stack may be used to push function arguments...

-To use those APIs, you must #include "secretgrind.h" in your file:
+To use those APIs, you must '#include "secretgrind.h"' in your file:

 	```c
 	#include <stdlib.h>